GeorgeDeGuitar/Co3/README.md

   -losses: definitions of losses while training;
   -models: the models of completion network, context discriminator and surface discriminator;
   -trains: files for network training under various missing region scales;
-  -test_dataset: dataset samples for training and inference.
+  -test_dataset: dataset samples for training and inference;
+  -samples: samples of the output data, incuding global and local scales.

 The most complete code is in the ganbest branch, but not well-organized.